bhudgens/blog/_pages/about.md

 My name is Benjamin and my goofy companion is Alex.
 We are traveling full time for the next year.
 We travel all over with a goal of chasing beautiful locations that are around sixty degrees.
 Alex would prefer 110 degrees.
 She is always cold.
 I personally love when it's freezing but we've found a way to compromise.

 We started as long-trip vandwellers but maintained a residence back home.
 Eventually our trips grew longer and we finally decided to get rid of our apartments and travel full time.
-Technically, we're still staying in a van but we upgraded to a mini-motorhome after a while.
+Technically, we're still staying in a van but we [upgraded to a mini-motorhome](http://localhost:4000/vandwelling/rv/pleasureway-rv-new-home/) after [running into a snag](http://localhost:4000/road%20bumps/las-vegas-to-cali/).

 ### Why did we start traveling?